Gansu: Languages

 Most of the inhabitants of Gansu speak dialects of Northern Mandarin Chinese.
 On the border areas of Gansu one might encounter Tu, Tibetan, Mongolian, Uyghur and the Kazakh language.
 Most of the minorities also speak Chinese.

 Culture

-A unique variety of Chinese folk music popularly identified with the local peoples of Gansu include the "Hua'er" (flowery melodies), and is popular among the Han and nine ethnic groups of Gansu.
+A unique variety of Chinese folk music identified with the local peoples of Gansu includes the Hua'er ('flowery melodies'), popular among the Han and nine ethnic groups of Gansu.
 The cuisine of Gansu is based on the staple crops grown there: wheat, barley, millet, beans, and sweet potatoes.
 Within China, Gansu is known for its lamian (pulled noodles), and Muslim restaurants which feature authentic Gansu cuisine.

 Religion

-According to a 2012 survey around 12% of the population of Gansu belongs to organised religions, the largest groups being Buddhists with 8.2%, followed by Muslims with 3.4%, Protestants with 0.4% and Catholics with 0.1%.
+According to a 2012 survey around 12% of the population of Gansu belongs to organized religions, the largest groups being Buddhists with 8.2%, followed by Muslims with 3.4%, Protestants with 0.4% and Catholics with 0.1%.
 Around 88% of the population may be either irreligious or involved in Chinese folk religion, Buddhism, Confucianism, Taoism, and folk religious sects.